This article contains affiliate links. We may earn a small commission if you purchase via these links.

 But, we're here to tell you that not all magnification specs are created equal.
 A 20-60X80 may not be as powerful, luminous, or as far-reaching as an 18-45X65.
 But, then again, high powered spotters are extremely convenient for when you need eyes on that extra far away object.

-To get an in-depth understanding of how magnification will affect your buying process, your hunt, and your target shooting, check out this article.
+To get an in-depth understanding of how magnification will affect your buying process, your hunt, and your target shooting, check out this guide to spotting scope magnification.

 You'll need to weigh up the priorities of what your hunting style is and then consider the sheer size and weight a larger objective lens packs onto the overall spotter.